ccarrero-sf/cortex_agents_summit_slack/README.md

 ![image](img/15_bot_token.png)

-For now, we'll just add one scope: **chat:write**.
+- Add the scope: **chat:write**.
 This grants your app the permission to post messages in channels it's a member of.
+- Add the scope: **files:write**

 Scroll up to the top of the **OAuth & Permissions** page and click **Install App** to Workspace.
 You'll be led through Slack's OAuth UI, where you should allow your app to be installed to your development workspace.